PLOS Computational Biology

 PLOS Computational Biology is a monthly peer-reviewed open access scientific journal covering computational biology.
 It was established in 2005 by the Public Library of Science in association with the International Society for Computational Biology (ISCB) in the same format as the previously established PLOS Biology and PLOS Medicine.
-The founding editor-in-chief was Philip Bourne and the current ones are Feilim Mac Gabhann and Jason Papin.
+The founding editor-in-chief was Philip Bourne.
+The current editors-in-chief are Feilim Mac Gabhann and Virginia E. Pitzer.

 Format

 The journal publishes both original research and review articles.
 All articles are open access and licensed under the Creative Commons Attribution License.

 Since its inception, the journal has published the Ten Simple Rules series of practical guides, which has subsequently become one of the journal's most read article series.

-The Ten Simple Rules series then led to the Quick Tips collection, whose articles contain recommendations on computational practices and methods, such as dimensionality reduction for example.
+The Ten Simple Rules series then led to the Quick Tips collection, whose articles contain recommendations on computational practices and methods, and provide concise, actionable guidance for researchers, such as dimensionality reduction.

 In 2012, it launched the Topic Page review format, which dual-publishes peer-reviewed articles both in the journal and on Wikipedia.
 It was the first publication of its kind to publish in this way.